Sinop97/drive_sim_road_generation/README.md

 ./road-generator.py presets/driving.xml -o driving-scenario.xml
 ```

+Attention: for rendering of the advanced cup track, you will need an installed "Din 1451 Std" font.

-Render CommonRoad XML for Gazbeo:
+Render CommonRoad XML for Gazebo:

 ```
 ./gazebo-renderer.py driving-scenario.xml -o world